 Craig (1512-1600) was a Scottish minister alongside John Knox.
 Craig was responsible for drawing up the National Covenant of 1581.

-Meditations upon the Lord’s Prayer d.
-1600 32 paragraphs, in his The Mother and the Child, A short catechism, or brief sum of Religion, gathered out of Mr. Craig’s Catechism, for the fitting of little children, for the public ministry.
-With short, very comfortable and fruitful meditations on the Lord’s Prayer
+Meditations upon the Lord’s Prayer (d.
+1600) 32 paragraphs in The Mother & the Child, A Short Catechism… With short, very comfortable & fruitful meditations on the Lord’s Prayer

-Horne, Robert – ‘A Short Exposition of the Lord’s Prayer, in Questions and Answers’ 1617 10 pp., from his Points of Instruction for the Ignorant as also, an Exposition on the Ten Commandments, and the Lord’s Prayer, by questions and answers.
-With an examination before our coming to the Lord’s table.
-And a short direction for spending of time well
+Horne, Robert – ‘A Short Exposition of the Lord’s Prayer, in Questions and Answers’ (1617) 10 pp. in Points of Instruction for the Ignorant as also, an Exposition on the Ten Commandments & the Lord’s Prayer by questions & answers…

 Mayer was English and reformed.
 He was perhaps best known for his commentary on the entire Bible.

-Twisse, William – Catechism concerning the Lord’s Prayer 1632 10 pp. in his A Brief Catechetical Exposition of Christian Doctrine Divided into four catechisms
+Twisse, William – Catechism concerning the Lord’s Prayer (1632) 10 pp. in A Brief Catechetical Exposition of Christian Doctrine Divided into four catechisms

-Palmer, Herbert – Questions and Answers tending to Explain the Lord’s Prayer 1644 6 pp. in An Endeavor of making the Principles of Christian Religion, namely the Creed, the Ten Commandments, the Lord’s Prayer, and the Sacraments, Plain and Easy, pp. 32-38
+Palmer, Herbert – Questions & Answers tending to Explain the Lord’s Prayer (1644) 6 pp. in An Endeavor of making the Principles of Christian Religion, namely the Creed, the Ten Commandments, the Lord’s Prayer & the Sacraments, Plain & Easy, pp. 32-38

 Baxter, Richard

-A Brief Explication of the Method of the Lord’s Prayer 1673 2 pp. from his A Christian Directory, or, A sum of Practical Theology and cases of conscience
+A Brief Explication of the Method of the Lord’s Prayer (1673) 2 pp. in A Christian Directory…

-A Shorter Prayer for the Morning, in the Method of the Lord’s Prayer, being but an Exposition of it 1674 4 pp. from the appendix to his The Poor Man’s Family Book
+A Shorter Prayer for the Morning, in the Method of the Lord’s Prayer, being but an Exposition of it (1674) 4 pp. in the appendix to The Poor Man’s Family Book

-Wilson, Grindal – A Plain Exposition of the Lord’s Prayer, and a Prayer according to the Exposition 1684
+Wilson, Grindal – A Plain Exposition of the Lord’s Prayer, & a Prayer according to the Exposition (1684)

-Bralesford, Humphrey – ‘The Lord’s Prayer Expounded in a Prayer’ 1689 4 pp., from his The Poor Man’s Help, being, I. An abridgement of Bishop Pearson on the Creed; II.
+Bralesford, Humphrey – ‘The Lord’s Prayer Expounded in a Prayer’ (1689) 4 pp. in The Poor Man’s Help, being, I. An Abridgement of Bishop Pearson on the Creed; II.
 A short exposition of the Lord’s Prayer, III.
-The Ten Commandments explained
+The Ten Commandments Explained

 .